Revenue Tax Audits

 The receipt of a notification of a Revenue Audit assuming your tax affairs are all in order should not be a matter giving rise to concern.
 You may have been selected on a purely random basis for verification of your tax returns.

 On the other hand if you are aware of issues that may be queried by the Revenue auditor then you should consider obtaining professional advice for dealing with the Revenue auditor.
-We can provide this service for you but a charge will arise for same, which will depend on the complexity of your affairs.

 We would recommend that you engage a tax consultant to review your books and records well in advance of the audit to identify any potential issues.
 You would agree the figures and approach to take with Revenue with your tax consultant who would also be present to assist during the initial meeting with the Revenue auditors.
 Generally, your tax consultant will act as a go between for you and Revenue in finalising matters during the weeks following the audit meeting.